Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Method

-It can be seen from Theorem 1 that the target error is affected by the source error, $L_1$ divergence between the source domain and target domain, as well as the performance difference of labeling functions between the source domain and target domain.
-In practical applications, it is not possible to obtain $ f^{t}(\mathbf{x})$, due to the sampling and labeling difficulty in target domain, we mainly focus on minimizing $\epsilon^{s}(h)$ and $d_{1}\left(\mathcal{D}^{s}, \mathcal{D}^{t}\right)$ in our framework.
-For $d_{1}\left(\mathcal{D}^{s}, \mathcal{D}^{t}\right)$, $L_1$ divergence cannot be accurately estimated from finite samples of domain distributions \cite{Batu2000}.
-Considering the non-stationarity and low signal-to-noise ratio characteristics, accurately measuring EEG data distribution is even more challenging.
-For these reasons, domain adaptation under VC dimension\cite{Vapnik1994} and data representation was further explained by Ben-David \emph{et. al}\cite{Ben-David2007}.
+It can be seen from Theorem \ref{theorem1} that the target error depends on the source error, $L_1$ divergence between the source domain and target domain, as well as the performance difference of labeling functions between the source domain and target domain.
+However, Theorem \ref{theorem1} is cannot be directly used in practical scenarios, as $d_{1}\left(\mathcal{D}^{s}, \mathcal{D}^{t}\right)$ is too strict and cannot be accurately estimated from finite samples of domain distributions (\cite{Batu2000}).
+Due to the non-stationarity and low signal-to-noise ratio characteristics of EEG data, accurately measuring its distribution poses a great challenge.
+Fortunately, domain adaptation can be performed in feature representations under the framework of Vapnik-Chervonenkis (VC) dimension (\cite{Vapnik1994}), even with finite samples.

-\begin{thm}[\cite{Ben-David2007}] Let $\mathcal{R}$ be a fixed representation function from $\mathcal{X}$ to $\mathcal{Z}$ and $\mathcal{H}$ be a hypothesis space of VC-dimension $d$.
-If a random labeled sample of size $m$ is generated by applying $R$ to a $\mathcal{D}^{s} i.i.d$ sample labeled according to $f$ , then with probability at least $1-\delta$ , for every $h \in \mathcal{H}$:
+\begin{thm} Let $\mathcal{R}$ be a fixed representation function from $\mathcal{X}$ to $\mathcal{Z}$ and $\mathcal{H}$ be a hypothesis space of VC-dimension $d$.
+If a random labeled sample of size $m$ is generated by applying $R$ to a $\mathcal{D}^{s}$ $i.i.d$ sample labeled according to $f$ , then with probability at least $1-\delta$ , for every $h \in \mathcal{H}$: